-In some cases, the institutions or businesses these adults worked for were aware of such abuse and criminal activity.
+In some cases, the institutions or businesses that employed these individuals were aware of such abuse and criminal activity.
 In fact, some institutions did nothing to stop the abuse, choosing instead to reassign the adults to other positions, where these adults continued to abuse other children for years.

 Many of us find it hard to believe such horrific crimes actually occurred.
 We wonder, how could someone take advantage of innocent children, time and time again?
-That’s why we take such cases so personally at Marcus & Mack.
+That is why we take such cases so personally.
 For us, these cases are about more than just making sure that anyone involved in sexual abuse is held accountable.
 It’s about making sure such abuse never happens again.

 How Can a Lawyer Help Me if I was Sexually Abused as a Child?

 In many cases, the sexual abuse occurred years ago.
-That’s why many victims are often reluctant to come forward.
+That is why many victims are often reluctant to come forward.
 So much time has passed, and they falsely believe there’s nothing they can do about what happened to them.

-Under current Pennsylvania state law, adults who were sexually abused as children (under 18 years old) can take legal action until they are 30 years old, in most cases.
-Many Pennsylvania politicians want to change this law, removing the statute of limitations for taking civil action in child sex abuse cases.
-As a result, adults of any age could hold their abusers accountable at any time in their lives.
+Under current Pennsylvania state law, adults who were sexually abused as children (under 18 years old) can take legal action for up to 37 years after they become 18 years old, in most cases.
+As a result, adults of manys ages may still be able to present a claim.